 Our editors are professionals who understand the importance of confidentiality.
 Therefore, we hold all papers and materials you send us in strict confidence.
-If you wish, we would be happy to sign a non-disclosure agreement.
+If you wish, we will send you a signed non-disclosure agreement (NDA).

 Sample Edit Policy

-Our sample edit consists of 10 percent of a submitted paper that is under 5,000 words, or 500 words of a text that is over 5,000 words.
+Our sample edit consists of ~ 10 percent of a submitted paper that is under 5,000 words, or ~ 500 words of a text that is over 5,000 words.
 If a text is very short (1,000 to 1,500 words), we cannot provide a sample edit.

 There is no charge for the sample edit, but we include that text when assessing the word count to be edited, if you decide to proceed with the full edit.

 Additionally, please note that the sample edit is time intensive for the editor and can easily take them over an hour for a lengthy paper, such as a dissertation.
 We ask that you please not abuse this service by taking up the editor’s valuable time if you are not serious about proceeding with the full edit.

 After we’ve edited your paper, the first editing round, we offer you 30 minutes of a complimentary second editing round (a “cleanup”).
-After that complimentary period, we charge a rate that is 10% lower than your original hourly editing fee (ranging from $55 to $70 per hour), depending on the editor and type of edit.

-Additionally, because the editor is deeply familiar with your paper, they can edit much more rapidly than they did in the first editing round.
+After that complimentary period, we charge a rate that is approximately 10% lower than your original hourly editing fee (the original ranging from $60 to $85 per hour), depending on the editor and type of edit.
+Because the editor is deeply familiar with your paper, they can edit much more rapidly than they did in the first editing round.

-We ask that when you return the paper that you highlight specific sections you would like to have reviewed.
-In that way, it’s possible that the editor can cover any outstanding issues during the complimentary period.
+We ask that when you return the paper for the complimentary edit that you highlight the specific sections you would like to have reviewed.
+Typically, this helps the editor to cover all outstanding issues during the complimentary 30 minutes.

 We offer you this complimentary second editing pass within three months of the first edit.
 After this time, the manuscript will not be fresh in the editor’s mind and they will have forgotten most of the text, so it will be like a first edit, that is a slow process.